stackql/stackql.io/docs/developers/architecture.md

 ### QueryParser
 The QueryParser parses the IQL statement and ensures the validity of the syntax provided as well as attribute references and mandatory attributes.

+### ProviderInterface
+The ProviderInterface consumes signed extended API specs from the StackQL Provider Registry.

-> StackQL interrogates discovery documents from major cloud providers to enumerate all available resources and their associated methods and attributes.
+> StackQL provider interface documents are used to enumerate and define all available resources and their associated methods and attributes for a given provider.
 This information - collected at execution time - is cached internally for the current session.

 ### QueryPlanner
 The QueryPlanner determines which components of the query will be executed remotely through the relevant Cloud Provider API, and which components will be executed locally (such as aggregate operations).